mrfil/scfsl/README.md

 Subject IDs should be set to three letters and three numbers (e.g. SUB001) when inputting to HeuDiConv for out of the box compatibility with these scripts.

-This pipeline should be run in the following order after HeuDiConv, fmriprep, and MRIQC have been run on the data: pcamach2/mridti, registration of SUIT cerebellar atlas to T1w space in SPM MATLAB, pcamach2/scfsl.
+This pipeline should be run after HeuDiConv, fmriprep, and QSIPrep preprocessing + reorient_fslstd recon have been run on the data.

-Freesurfer only version finishes in ~5-6 hours on the cluster through slurm
+##Docker build##

+docker build -t scfsl_gpu:0.1.0 .

+##Docker run command##

+docker run --gpus all -v /path/to/bids:/data scfsl_gpu:0.1.0 /scripts/proc_fsl_connectome_fsonly.sh subject session